amol8086/eclipse-workspace-spring-hibernate/README.md

-# spring-sample
+# Eclipse workspace for a spring-sample
-A spring application with sample view and json response
+A project with spring application with sample view and json response